Sales Productivity: Finding the Right Leading Indicators

 How can you increase sales productivity?

-To increase sales productivity, develop an explainable framework of seller performance metrics separated into a clear hierarchy that links quantifiable metrics and enables sales operations leaders to prioritize the metrics based on comparative analysis.
+To increase sales productivity and effectiveness, develop an explainable framework of seller performance metrics organized into a clear hierarchy that links quantifiable metrics and enables sales operations leaders to prioritize the metrics based on comparative analysis.
 This brings clarity to teams and sets the groundwork for tracking and coaching.

 How do you calculate sales rep productivity?